Blog

 Use this template for issues that directly impact product functionality or business operations – like system outages, login failures, or payment errors.
 These tickets need immediate attention to avoid customer churn or escalations.

-It builds trust with high-value customers by showing you’re committed to fast and accountable service during critical moments.
-Also, with a clear escalation path, your team knows exactly when to loop in senior agents or specialists.
+It also builds trust with high-value customers by showing you’re committed to fast and accountable service during critical moments.
+With a clear escalation path in place, your team knows exactly when to loop in senior agents or specialists.

 • Monitor breach rate weekly – if you’re missing this target often, you need more staffing or better workflows